Origami Leaf Garland

 One of my favourite things about origami is how quickly you can turn a simple flat piece of paper into a cute decoration.
 This paper leaf is a fantastic example.

 You can easily make a garland like this in an afternoon.
-You can customise it to match ant theme.
+You can customise it to match any theme.
 Green for a natural look, oranges and reds for a Halloween/Thanksgiving party or pretty metallics like I did for a Winter/New Year theme.

 Origami Fall Decorations.

 These paper leaves are so easy to fold.
-I’m calling them origami leaves but as there’s some glueing involved in the final step they’re probably more of a paper folding project.
+I’m calling them origami leaves but as there’s some glueing involved in the final step, they’re probably more of a paper-folding project.

-Once you have all your paper triangles cut and ready to go each leaf takes less than a minute.
-It’s a simple concertina fold so if you ever made a paper fan as a child then you’ll have no problem making these.
+Once you have all your paper triangles cut and ready to go, each leaf takes less than a minute.
+It’s a simple concertina fold, so if you ever made a paper fan as a child, then you’ll have no problem making these.

 And don’t think you have to use these leaves as only a garland.
 They can be used in so many Fall and Autumn craft projects.